detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

     aws_access_key_id = YOUR_ACCESS_KEY
     aws_secret_access_key = YOUR_ACCESS_SECRET
     ```
-    If you want to use another profile namespace, set it with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_profile some-aws-profile`  (default is `pwnage`)
+    To use another profile, set it with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_profile some-aws-profile`  (default: `pwnage`)

-1. Rename `example.env.json` to `env.json` and change the values to whatever suits your fancy.
-Note that all entries must be strings, less you anger the Lambda gods.
+1. Rename `example.env.json` to `env.json` and configure as you see fit.
+Note that all entries **must** be strings, less we anger the Lambda gods.
-2. Set your AWS region of choice with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region some-aws-region` (default is `eu-central-1`)
+2. Set your AWS region of choice with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_region some-aws-region` (default: `eu-central-1`)
-3. Set your deployment environment for AWS API Gateway with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_environment staging` (default is `development`)
+3. Set deployment AWS API Gateway environment (i.e. version) with `npm config set haveibeenpwned-zxcvbn-lambda-api:aws_environment staging` (default: `development`)
 4. Install dependencies with `npm install`
 5. Launch 🚀 with `npm run deploy`
 6. Change whatever you need to change in the AWS API Gateway, DNS, etc to make this work with your own application.